Nerrukku Ner: Release and reception

 Nerrukku Ner was released on 6 September 1997.
 R. P. R. of Kalki bemoaned that the "nalla director" (good director) Vasanth gave a garam masala by having villain, bike chase, fights, sada songs, cheesy comedy and regular climax.
 The film went on to win two Tamil Nadu State Film Awards for 1997 with the child artiste, Jennifer, securing the Best Child Star award for her performance.
 Harini also won the Best Female Playback Singer award for her rendition of "Manam Virumbuthae" in the album aged 18.
 The film won two Dinakaran Cinema Awards: Best New-Face Actor (Suriya) and Best Child Artist (Jennifer).

-Despite the movie becoming a commercial success, it was awarded with an "A" certificate by the Indian Censor Board, owing to some frightening and violent sequences.